 4. Clock Tower in Kotor

 It is no surprise that the Clock Tower is one of the first things visitors see as they enter Stari Grad through the sea gate.
 The impressive Clock Tower made of grey stone is located in the main square of Kotor.
 A tower with a coat of arms is another must-see sight in Kotor.

-Whatever you do, don`t leave without visiting St Tryphon`s Cathedral.
-The twin-towered Roman Catholic Cathedral is one of the most impressive sights to visit in Kotor.
-Named after the patron and protector of the town, the St Tryphon Cathedral is one of two Roman Catholic churches in Montenegro.
-Rebuilt and reconstructed after several earthquakes, the cathedral remains a symbol of Kotors` old town.
+Whatever you do, don’t leave without visiting St Tryphon’s Cathedral.
+The twin-towered Roman Catholic Cathedral is certainly one of the most impressive sights to visit in Kotor.
+Named after the patron and protector of the town, the St Tryphon Cathedral is also one of two Roman Catholic churches in Montenegro.
+Rebuilt and reconstructed after several earthquakes, the cathedral remains a symbol of Kotors’ old town.

-Regardless of how long you are staying in Kotor, a visit to St Tryphon`s Cathedral is a must.
-The Cathedral built in Roman style with precious frescoes houses the relics of St. Tryphon, Kotor`s patron saint, and protector.
-The gilded altar is also one of the most valuable treasures of Kotor.
+Regardless of how long you are staying in Kotor, a visit to St Tryphon’s Cathedral is a must.
+The Cathedral built in Roman style with precious frescoes houses the relics of St. Tryphon, Kotor’s patron saint, and also a protector.
+Besides, the gilded altar is one of the most valuable treasures of Kotor.

 GOOD TO KNOW:

-If you love history, don`t forget to visit the Sacral Art Museum.
-The museum located on the second floor is filled with valuable relics, including painting, weapons, and other artifacts.
+If you love history, don’t forget to visit the Sacral Art Museum.
+The museum located on the second floor is filled with valuable relics, including painting, weapons, and other artefacts.